Skip to content

 10. What should I do if I witness bullying?

+When one person speaks up, it empowers others to do the same.
 Be an upstander, not a bystander:

 • Speak up if it’s safe (“That’s not okay.”)